diarmuidmorgan/chess3/README.md

-bitboards this time
+Simple chess engine with bitboards done as a learning exercise in C.

+Compile the file 'compilethis.c' in the root directory.
+Type in commands like *exg8=Q_*.
+Remember to add '_' after each command.
+It might work and **it might not**.

 ### Done

-     1. Board representation (uses classical bitboards) including pesky enpassants.
+     1. Board representation (uses classical bitboards, no rotation or magic numbers) including pesky enpassants.

      2. Parser - gets through all the games with no bugs, but not actually verified that it makes the right moves.

      3. Basic alpha beta search.

-     4. Basic transpose table (hashes every move from scratch, no multi threading strategy)
+     4. Basic transpose table and hashing.

-### In process

-     1. Opening book (should be easy).

-     2. Search - Move ordering/iterative deepening.

-     3. Incremental move hashing (think this should be easy)
+     5. Opening book.
+Well kinda.
+Just picks the most common move from the parsed internet games.

+     6. Search - Move ordering/iterative deepening.
+Works.
+Can get to depth 6 pretty quick but will really struggle to go much further before the end of the universe.

-     4. Command line interface.
+     7. Command line interface.

+### In Process

+     1. Simple flask app with chess.js and some pipes so it can be played in a browser

+     2. An evaluation function that does more than just count material.

 ### To do

     1. More search.
 Maybe some multi threading?

-    2. Interface - Hopefully wrap everything in a Pyobject and make it playable in a browser?
-Or just provide a pipe that a pyapp can use.
-Not too sure if there is much point creating a winboard/xboard interface, just so it can be crushed into oblivion by stockfish.
+    2. Still can't seem to legally castle or enpassant off its own accord.

+    3. Still has no concept of checkmate, though it avoids check like the plague.

+    4. Interface - How difficult would it be to plug it into winboard?

-    3. Evaluation - Just counting pieces at the moment.
-Kind of hope to dive into tensor flow and train on a bunch of internet game data.
-In reality the engine will probably be too slow already for an ML model to be feasible.
+    5. Evaluation - Purely counting pieces at the moment.
+Kind of hoped to dive into tensor flow and train on a bunch of internet game data.
+However, I sincerely doubt the basic engine is fast enough for this additional overhead.